 This "rogue" agent theory has been popularized most successfully by John Newman, who arose full-blown from the depths of a career in Army intelligence and the National Security Agency in 1992 to become the media darling of assassination research.
-First Newman contended that JFK had intended to pull out of Vietnam-a quite credible thesis--and, three years later, that Oswald was in fact a CIA agent (as Melanson had already proved three years earlier), but did not act on behalf of the CIA.
+First Newman contended that JFK had intended to pull out of Vietnam-a quite credible thesis-and, three years later, that Oswald was in fact a CIA agent (as Melanson had already proved three years earlier), but did not act on behalf of the CIA.
 In other words, even though Oswald was an agent, the CIA as an institution remains blameless.
-I strongly disagree with Newman.
+I have taken Newman to task elsewhere for the absurdity and dishonesty of this position.